 - Albert Nelson Marquis Lifetime Achievement Award, Marquis Who’s Who (2017 & 2019).

-Prof. Jacobs has been invited to give lectures on his research and consult in his areas of specialties in countries around the world, including in western Europe (France, Italy, The Netherlands, Norway, Spain), central Europe (Albania and Poland), Africa (Kenya, South Africa, Tunisia, Zimbabwe), Asia and South Asia (China, Taiwan, and India), the Caribbean (Trinidad), and throughout North and Central America (the U.S., Canada, and Mexico).
-He has also delivered keynote addresses to international conferences and workshops in Tunisia, Canada, Germany and India.
+Prof. Jacobs has been invited to give lectures on his research and consult in his areas of specialties in countries around the world, including in western Europe (France, Italy, The Netherlands, Norway, Spain), central Europe (Albania and Poland), Africa (Kenya, South Africa, Tunisia, Zimbabwe), Asia and South Asia (China, Taiwan, and India), the Caribbean (Trinidad), and throughout North, Central, and South America (the U.S., Canada, Mexico, and Ecuador).
+He has also delivered keynote addresses to international conferences and workshops in Tunisia, Canada, Germany, and India.

 Most generally, Prof. Jacobs focuses on how societies define property, and the policy structures they develop to manage the relationship between private and public rights in property.